Can interval walking help you burn extra fat and calories AND lose

 training twice per week.

-Interval training also strengthens your heart and lungs and provides a great physical challenge to your body.
-It truly is one of the best ways to improve your fitness level and lose weight as quickly (yet safely) as possible.
+When added to a well rounded fitness routine, interval training truly is one of the best ways to improve your fitness level and lose weight as quickly (yet safely) as possible.

 The interval training chart in this article was created by Cindy Boggs, wellness presenter and author, an ACE-certified instructor/trainer.
 Send your questions about fitness, training or health to cindys...@aol.com.
 Look for her award-winning fitness advice book, "CindySays ...
 You Can Find Health in Your Hectic World" on her website, www.cindysays.com